saltyorg/docs/docs/sandbox/apps/notifiarr.md

 ### 1. Setup

-You will need a notifiar account api key to use notifiarr.
+You will need a Notifiarr account api key to use Notifiarr.
 You can get one by [signing up for a free account.](https://notifiarr.com/guest/register){: .header-icons }

 After logging in, you should be redirected to your profile screen.